HYAR7E/AlgorithmProject/ProyectoAlgoritmo/info.md

         Fixed printJobOffers function in fu_global.cpp
         Validate minage and maxage in ac2_postJobOffers function in fu_enterprise.cpp Added myJobOffer function in fu_global.cpp
+        Print number of applicants to work in table Added isAplying function in structs.cpp
+        Added worker can't apply to the same job offer twice Added application related functions for worker in structs.cpp Added printApplications function in fu_global.cpp
+        Added Worker::printApplicants function for worker in structs.cpp Added Request::printApplicants function for enterprise in structs.cpp *Added hireWorker function for enterprise (Applicant::status, Request::rAmount) *Added print hired appliers in myJobOffer function in fu_global.cpp

-        *Add print job offers in myData function when accountype is enterprise in fu_global.cpp *Added deleteJobOffer function in fu_enterprise.cpp
+        **Added deleteJobOffer function in fu_enterprise.cpp
-        *TEST ENTERPRISE FUNCTIONS
         --- ENTERPRISE MENU FINISHED ---

         Added default admin in preload function in database.cpp Show requests, workers and enterprises
+        Show applicants amount and winners for requests in .cpp
         --- ADMIN MENU FINISHED ---

+        *(Worker) Add Worker::applies a_ma[5]
+        *(Worker) Show jobs you already applied to *(Worker) Free applies after job is full
-        *Worker applies to job offers in fu_worker.cpp *Enterprise accept worker applies fu_enterprise.cpp
+        *Show applicants in job offer in fu_enterprise.cpp *Enterprise accept worker applies fu_enterprise.cpp

+        **Worker can decline a job offer
-        **Allow to erase data with condition of do not show their profiles Added static global variables of the proyect in database.cpp
+        **Allow to erase data with condition of do not show their profiles Added static global variables of the proyect in database.cpp Added usage of this element in structures

         *(worker) Active/inactive status of cv according to filled data (store in void global variable) *(guest) Ask for worker data or enterprise data when set account type in chooseAccountType function in fu_guest.cpp